 Mark Debney from 6poin6 writes, “Whilst DevOps culture will be integrated into development teams.
-For those of us with DevOps in our job title, I see the role evolving into a cloud specialty with a focus on optimising the usage of cloud technologies, working as specialist centralised development teams creating tools to augment and aid the development process, providing guidance and best practice across an organisation’s rapidly changing cloud estate.”
+For those of us with DevOps in our job title, I see the role evolving into a cloud specialty with a focus on optimizing the usage of cloud technologies, working as specialist centralized development teams creating tools to augment and aid the development process, providing guidance and best practice across an organization’s rapidly changing cloud estate.”

 What is DevOps?

 There was a growing divide between the product’s creation and its support before the world of DevOps.
-Ultimately, this led to production issues as a result of these silos.
-However, Agile methodology got customers, developers, managers, and QA working together.
-Even though they were iterating toward a better product, operations, and infrastructure wasn’t addressed.
+The silos led to delays in production.
+Even after Agile methodology got customers, developers, managers, and QA working together, operations, and infrastructure wasn’t addressed.
 The product’s delivery and infrastructure can be seen as an extension of Agile when looking at DevOps.

-The CAMS model is essentially the framework for DevOps, and it was created by Damon Edwards and John Willis, authors of the DevOps Cafe podcast, in 2010.
-CAMS is an acronym for Culture, Automation, Measurement, and Sharing.
-Later, Jez Humble added the “L,” which stands for “Lean” to the acronym, and now it’s “CALM.”
+The CALMS model is essentially the framework for DevOps, and it was created by Damon Edwards and John Willis, authors of the DevOps Cafe podcast, in 2010.
+CALMS is an acronym for Culture, Automation, Lean, Measurement, and Sharing.

 - Culture: focuses on people and embraces change and experimentation.